Mixed Simulator of Ventriculostomy

 - Ventriculostomy (EVD)

-- Adheres to SMARTS rapid simulator development platform (modular stand and SDK) specifications
+- Adheres to SMMARTS rapid simulator development platform (modular stand and SDK) specifications

-- Quick-release placement and indexing of SMARTS-compliant anatomies to SMARTS platform
+- Quick-release placement and indexing of SMMARTS-compliant anatomies to SMMARTS platform

 - Anatomically correct, based on medical imaging scans of a real human